 Most commercial fish species are divided into a number of fish stocks – anywhere from one to 10 – for management purposes (e.g. HOK 1, SNA 7, etc).
 Every stock has a commercial catch limit, which enables fish stocks to be managed sustainably.

-The Minister for Primary Industries has ultimate responsibility for setting and adjusting catch limits for all quota species.
+The Minister for Fisheries has ultimate responsibility for setting and adjusting catch limits for all quota species.
 Catch limits are set based on the fish stocks status relative to its stock management target.
 Guidance on setting stock management targets is provided in the Government’s Harvest Strategy Standard, which describes default management targets and limits that can be applied to individual fish stocks and the management consequences of these limits (e.g. triggers for implementation of formal rebuilding plans).
 In practice, these limits are set out in national fisheries plans for each stock (or groups of similar stocks).
 If no targets are set, the default Harvest Strategy Standard applies.

 When setting catch limits, the Minister must also make allocations for recreational fishing, customary non-commercial fishing and other impacts on the stock.